New German interior minister: 'Islam does not belong to Germany'

 He also promised to do more to tackle the reasons people flee and classify more states as 'safe' countries of origin, which would make it easier to deport failed asylum seekers.

-"Of course the Muslims living here do belong to Germany," Seehofer said before going on to say Germany should not give up its own traditions or customs, which had Christianity at their hear
+"Of course the Muslims living here do belong to Germany," Seehofer said before going on to say Germany should not give up its own traditions or customs, which had Christianity at their heart.

 "My message is: Muslims need to live with us, not next to us or against us," said Seehofer, who was sworn in as interior minister on Wednesday.